Number Formats

 Excel > Format > Numbers

 section of the Settings dialog.
-To automatically align numbers to the right of the cell when applying number formats using these cycles, check the
+To align numbers to the right, check

 Align numbers right